rsyslog/rsyslog-doc/source/configuration/modules/mmnull.rst

   a tag like imudp or imtcp.
 Useful when the tag is used for routing the message.

 - to force message hostname to the rsyslog valeur.
-The use case is application in auto-scaling systems (AWS) providing logs through udp/tcp were the name of the host is based on an ephemeral IPs with a short term meaning.
-In this situation rsyslog local host name is generally the auto-scaling name then logs produced by the application is affected to the application instead of the ephemeral VM.
+  AWS Use case : applications in auto-scaling systems provides logs to rsyslog through udp/tcp.
+As a result of auto-scaling, the name of the host is based on an ephemeral IPs (short term meaning).
+In this situation rsyslog local hostname is generally closed to businesss rule.
+So replacing hostanme received by the rsyslog local Hostname provide values to the logs collected.

 Compile
 =======